 Theory/Composition majors are required to present a thirty-to forty-five minute recital during the senior year.
 The recital will consist of original compositions and arrangements by the student for a variety of voicings or instruments.
-The prerequisites for this recital are completion of MUSI 4240 and concurrent enrollment in MUSI 4243.
+The prerequisites for this recital are completion of MUSI 4240.